leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/editing.rst

    The mesh data attribute used to define the boundaries for the Face Sets.

    By Loose Parts
-      Creates a new Face Set per discontinuous portion of mesh.
+      Creates a new Face Set per discontinuous part of the mesh.
    By Materials
       Creates a Face Set per :ref:`Material Slot <material-slots>`.
    By Normals